2.142.2 Service Catalog Management Process and Procedures

 Background

-1. A process is defined as "A set of related activities that accomplish a common goal".
-The document defines the process description, process goal and objectives, role definitions, policies and other process related attributes.
+1. A process is “A set of related activities accomplishing a common goal.”
+The document defines process description, process goal and objectives, role definitions, policies, and other process related attributes.

 Process Description

-1. Service Catalog Management is the process to ensure that the Service Catalog is produced and maintained, containing accurate information on all operational services and those being prepared to be run operationally.
-Service Catalog Management provides vital information for all other Service Management processes: service details, status and the services interdependencies.
+1. Service Catalog Management process ensures the Service Catalog is produced and maintained, containing accurate information on all operational services and those being prepared to run operationally.
+Service Catalog Management provides vital information for all other Service Management processes: service details, status, and services interdependencies.

 2. The Service Catalog is a database or structured document with information about all available IT Services.
-The Service Catalog is the only part of the Information Technology Infrastructure Library (ITIL) Service Portfolio published to customers, and is used to support the sale and delivery of IT Services.
+The Service Catalog is published to customers and used to support the delivery of IT Services.
 It includes information about deliverables, contact points, ordering and request processes.

 Goal

-1. The process goal describes a specific purpose or achievement toward which the efforts of the process are directed.
-Each process has a specific focus and when combined with the other processes, forms a comprehensive framework for delivering and managing services.
+1. The process goal describes a specific purpose or achievement toward which the efforts of the process direct.
+Each process has a specific focus and when combined with other processes, forms a comprehensive framework for delivering and managing services.

-• To ensure that a current Service Catalog is developed, maintained and meets the agreed functionality, usability, accessibility, and performance requirements of all those who need to use it.
+• To ensure a current Service Catalog is developed, maintained, and meets the agreed functionality, usability, accessibility, and performance requirements of all those using it.

 Objectives

-1. Process objectives describe material outcomes that are produced or achieved by the process.
+1. Process objectives describe material outcomes produced or achieved by the process.
 The following is a list of objectives for this process:

 • To design, develop and maintain the Service Catalog and its contents.